collinlucken/when-does-the-body-matter/when-does-the-body-matter/README.md

 # When Does the Body Matter?

-Code, data, and supplementary materials for the paper:
+Code, data, and supplementary materials for the preprint:

 **Lucken, C.** When Does the Body Matter?
 A Dynamical Signature of Coupling Dependence in Evolved Neural Controllers.
 Submitted to *SAB 2026: Simulation of Adaptive Behavior — From Animals to Animats*.